 As most people bought their first house in their early to mid 20's back in the 1980's, this shows that a lot of Darlington people must have re-mortgaged in the past and extended their borrowings (otherwise they should have paid their mortgage off now).

 The other thing that concerns me is the 5.9% of the Darlington over 75yo homeowners that have a mortgage.

 If you amalgamate the national historic ranges going back to 1977 (see the graph below “UK Households with a Mortgage by Age – 1977 to 2018” and note the age bands are slightly different to the recent local stats because they were carried out under different government departments), you will see the number of people who own a property with a mortgage has been dropping since the Millennium, yet nationally the number of people who own a property has remained roughly the same, even with the growth of the private rented sector.

-Reports in the industry suggest that in the next ten years that will increase, as nearly 1 in 5 homeowners will be still paying off their mortgage after retirement.
-One of the reasons behind that will be the legacy of interest-only loans and delayed first-time buying as we become more and more like Germany in our house ownership models, where people naturally rent their homes until their 50’s and then buy when they inherit money from their parents.
+Reports in the industry suggest that in the next ten years that will increase, as nearly 1 in 5 homeowners will be still paying off their mortgage after retirement which throws a serious spanner in the works.
+If they're still needing to pay off their mortgage, it makes it harder to afford other things as they aren't bringing in an income.
+Those with issues like this often go to a financial advisor like joslin Rhodes in Durham to ensure they are financially sound throughout retirement, even if they are still paying off a mortgage.
+One of the reasons behind that will be the legacy of interest-only loans and delayed first-time buying as we become more and more like Germany in our house ownership models, where people naturally rent their homes until their 50's and then buy when they inherit money from their parents.